-“The Chancellery needs to be a fundamental symbol of the family that staff and students have joined when they first enrolled, started work, partnered, or associated with Monash.”
+“The Chancellery is a fundamental symbol of the family that staff and students have joined when they first enrolled, started work, partnered, or associated with Monash.”

 The Chancellery brise soleil is made in modules, some of them simple rectangular panels and others more complicated folded shapes.
 The panels look different from different angles.
 They remind you of Escher tessellations.

-The brise soleil is being constructed by Fabmetal Specialists, who also fabricated the façade of our University of Melbourne Arts West building.
+The brise soleil has been constructed by Fabmetal Specialists, who also fabricated the façade of our University of Melbourne Arts West building.

 The Chancellery has a distinctive design motif: the subtracted form.

 Imagine the building as a solid block, and we carved out two bunches of giant chair legs in random shapes from the block’s centre.
 This created two great rounded voids whose shapes we simplified somewhat.
 Next, we carved out the rest of the interiors, leaving only the floor plates and ceiling.

 One of the Chancellery’s most spectacular design features is the clerestory ceiling.
 It is covered with an image of Australian artist Margaret Preston’s lino-cut print Tea-Tree And Hakea Petiolaris (1936), visible from all floors through the building’s central voids.
 (Incidentally, there are tea-trees growing around the campus.)